livingpool/guess-the-number/README.md

 </p>

 ### To run this project locally
-- Set IsProduction in ./cmd/main.go to false
+- Set IS_PRODUCTION in ./constants/constants.go to false

 - Old school way (Go version 1.22+ is required):
 ```bash